 You can even use water for this recipe instead of milk as it’s such a small quantity.
 Milk will make this recipe slightly more tasty, but it’s a very small amount to make any big difference.

-Any kind of chopped up chocolate or chocolate chips will do.
-You can even use any kind of flavoured chocolate bars, such as caramel, mint or peanut butter.
+You can use any kind of chopped-up chocolate or milk or dark chocolate alternatives, chocolate chips (for baking) or ruby chocolate buttons.
+You can even use any kind of flavoured chocolate bars, such as caramel, mint or peanut butter or flavoured or regular chocolate melts.

 Divide 1tbsp cocoa equally between two standard mugs.
 Add 1tbsp golden syrup (or honey) to each; mix to a paste.
 Measure flour, caster sugar and remaining 1½tbsp cocoa into a medium bowl.
 Crack in egg, and add oil and milk.
 Mix well, then stir in white chocolate.